flori/term-ansicolor/README.md

 The following executables are provided with Term::ANSIColor:

-* `cdiff`: colors a diff patch
+* `term_cdiff`: colors a diff patch
-* `decolor`: decolors any text file that was colored with ANSI escape sequences
+* `term_decolor`: decolors any text file that was colored with ANSI escape sequences
-* `colortab`: Displays a table of the 256 terminal colors with their indices and nearest html equivalents.
+* `term_colortab`: Displays a table of the 256 terminal colors with their indices and nearest html equivalents.
 * `term_display`: displays a ppm3 or ppm6 image file in the terminal.
 If the netpbm programs are installed it can handle a lot of other image file formats.